 I’m a storyteller.

 In the past two decades, my job titles have changed.
-I’ve been called police reporter, public relations guy, media communications professional, marketing consultant, graduate school recruiter, and college professor.
+I’ve been called police reporter, public relations guy, media communications professional, marketing consultant, graduate school recruiter, executive director and college professor.

 The titles might alter from time to time, but my professional role is always storyteller.